A constant upper luminosity limit of cool supergiant stars down to the extremely low metallicity of I Zw 18: Discussion

-\paragraph{Interpretation.} We argue that metallicity-independent mass loss is the most straightforward explanation for a metallicity-independent cool SG luminosity limit (Fig.\,\ref{fig:ztrends}).
-To solidify this assessment or to disprove it, we encourage future studies on, for example, binary population synthesis, mass loss rates of evolved massive stars at low metallicity, or more bias-corrected measurements of binary fractions of metal-poor WR stars and their hydrogen-burning progenitor stars.
+\paragraph{Interpretation and possible implications.} All explanations discussed in this section have their own drawbacks, but, in our view, metallicity-independent late-phase mass loss would require the smallest amount of fine-tuning.
+Therefore, we argue that metallicity-independent mass loss is the most straightforward explanation for a metallicity-independent cool SG luminosity limit (Fig.\,\ref{fig:ztrends}).
+To solidify this assessment or to disprove it, we encourage future studies on, for example, binary population synthesis, mass-loss rates of evolved massive stars at low metallicity, or more bias-corrected measurements of binary fractions of metal-poor WR stars and their hydrogen-burning progenitor stars.

 FRANEC \citep{Limongi18} and MIST \citep{Dotter16, Choi16} models adopt late-phase mass loss of massive stars that is independent of metallicity.
 If our interpretation is correct, this assumption is favored over the metallicity-dependence of late-phase mass loss in the PARSEC \citep{Bressan12, Tang14}, Geneva \citep{Georgy13, Groh19}, and Bonn models \citep{Brott11, Schootemeijer19, Szecsi22}.
-Some works assume that hydrogen-rich layers of stars with initial masses above above 30\,M$_\odot$ would end up in their BH remnants \citep{Fryer12}.
-If their hydrogen-rich layers are shed instead even at low metallicity, this would also set a limitation on the final stellar masses before core collapse, and, therefore, on BH remnant masses \citep[see, e.g.,][their fig.\,10]{Schootemeijer24}.
+Some studies assume that hydrogen-rich layers of stars with initial masses above 30\,M$_\odot$ would end up in their BH remnants \citep{Fryer12}.
+If instead their hydrogen-rich layers are shed even at low metallicity, this would also set a limitation on their final stellar masses before core collapse and, therefore, on BH remnant masses \citep[see, e.g.,][their fig.\,10]{Schootemeijer24}.